 Even if you don’t want to try The Keto Diet, the use of ketone supplements can greatly increase the level of ketones in your bloodstream, which your body uses for powering up its vital organs.
+My husband Alan and I were so impressed with the Pruvit product, he became a distributor.
 For more information regarding ketone supplements, reach out to http://riseup.pruvitnow.com.

 1. Sumithran P., Prendergast L., Delbridge E., Purcell K., Shulkes A., Kriketos A., Poietto J. “Ketosis and appetite-mediating nutrients and hormones after weight loss”.
 European Journal of Clinical Nutrition (2013); 67: 759-764. http://tinyurl.com/y8wpcvw3